tonig-evo/tutorial_python/README.md

 # Python tutorial

 This tutorial is aimed to get familiar with the programming language Python.
+The course starts with a general introduction to Python ("first steps", 1-5) and will then later show the potential of Python for solving problems frequently occurring in biological research (6-9).

 ## 0. Setup